 Streamlined patient registration and administrative tasks

-With patient portals, patients complete registration forms electronically prior to appointment check-in, which keeps front-office work efficient.
+With patient portals, people complete registration forms electronically before appointment check-in, which keeps front-office work efficient.
 Now, the front office staff can focus on the patient in front of them.
 It ensures that by the time the patient reaches your clinic, they feel comfortable with the administrative side of things.
-Their only remaining questions are medical in nature.
+The only remaining questions are medical.

 Greater focus on patient care